NetApp/harvest/cmd/collectors/zapi/README.md

 #### `counters`

-This section should contain the complete or partial attribute tree of the API that is queried.
+This section contains the complete or partial attribute tree of the queried API.
 Since the collector does get counter metadata from the ONTAP system, two additional symbols are used for non-numeric attributes:

 - `^` used as a prefix indicates that the attribute should be stored as a label
 - `^^` indicates that the attribute is a label and an instance key (i.e. a label that uniquely identifies an instance, such as `name`, `uuid`).
 If a single label does not uniquely identify an instance, then multiple instance keys should be indicated.